voxmedia/metronome/README.md

 - ``type``: one of ``frame`` or ``duration``
 - ``draw``: callback that fires with each requestAnimationFrame call
 - ``complete``: calback that fires after the completion of the animation
+- ``easing``: one of the easing methods.
+Default is 'easeInOutQuad'.
+See source for more easing options.

 Dependent on ``type``: